DataDog/documentation/content/en/tracing/trace_collection/opentracing/dotnet.md

 description: 'OpenTracing instrumentation for .NET'
 ---

-Datadog also supports the OpenTracing standard.
+<div class="alert alert-info">OpenTracing support is based on a deprecated specification.
+If you want to instrument your code with an open spec, use OpenTelemetry instead.
+Try the beta support for <a href="/tracing/trace_collection/otel_instrumentation/dotnet/">processing data from OpenTelemetry instrumentation in Datadog Tracing Libraries</a>.</div>

 For more details and information, view the [OpenTracing API][1].

 ## Setup
 For OpenTracing support, add the `Datadog.Trace.OpenTracing` [NuGet package][2] to your application.
 During application start-up, initialize the OpenTracing SDK: